qwalley/ELEC390Project/README.md

 A parody website of www.whitehouse.gov

-This project will use Node.js to run a web application that scrapes pages from the White House's website, substitutes popular words for much sillier ones and then host the new pages on the parody websites.
+This project will use Node.js to run a web application that scrapes pages from the White House's website, substitutes popular words for much sillier ones and then host the new pages on the parody website.